The best video doorbells of 2019

 Does it work with smart home platforms?
 If so, do they work well?
 Nowadays smart home devices are expected to work with at least one major smart home platform -- Alexa, Google Assistant and/or Apple HomeKit are the main ones you need to look for.

 How's the latency?
 If it takes a long time to get a push alert after someone rings your doorbell, then you risk missing your visitor completely.
-The same might even be true when the doorbell simply detects motion -- you can set most video doorbells to notify you to activity happening near your door, even if no one rings the buzzer.
+The same might even be true when the doorbell simply detects motion -- you can set the motion sensor of most video doorbells to notify you to activity happening near your door, even if no one rings the buzzer.

 If you have latency problems, start with your Wi-Fi connection.
 If it isn't strong where the doorbell is installed, you might consider moving it (or, more easily, getting a Wi-Fi range extender).
 But it could also be the way the software works.

 How's the live view?
 Doorbells are often exposed to direct sunlight, but many others are installed under porches, near shady trees and in all sorts of other settings.
-It's important that the camera can handle any of these scenarios so you don't get stuck with a nonfunctioning product that can't see faces under a porch.
+It's important that the camera has night vision and can handle any of these scenarios so you don't get stuck with a nonfunctioning product that can't see faces under a porch.

 How's the two-way audio?
 If the doorbell's microphone and speaker don't work well, you're going to have a tough time communicating with whoever's there.
 I test this out multiple times to see how the doorbell's audio sounds over my phone.